 Not only individual tastes but also cultures define the comfort temperature.

-There are many hot springs in the United States, but most of them are not so hot for Japanese.
+There are many hot springs in the USA, but most of them are not so hot.

 Indeed, it may be reasonable considering its lower physical burden.

-However, sometimes I would like to renew myself in body and spirit, by soaking in strikingly hot water.
+However, sometimes you may want to renew myself in body and spirit, by soaking in extremely hot water.